 Side note: Don’t you wish someone nicknamed Barbie Barb?
 Like imagine if we all started calling her Barb? #JusticeForBarb

 First of all, this is not even a dollhouse.
 It’s a mansion.
 Who the fuck thought it would be a good idea to give a young child a MANSION to play make believe in when in reality, all the grown up version of the child would be able to afford is rent for one half of one of these rooms in the doll mansion?
 Like, thank you Playmobil for giving me no interest in any home that is under 700k on the market RN.

 5. Mall Madness

 Oh yeah, taking care of something IRL will be SO.
 EASY.
 Wait, no it won’t.
 Because humans and pets and even FLOWERS are not pixelated circles with two dots and a dash on the inside.
 They cannot be controlled by buttons.
 And they do not die when you forget to press buttons.
-Tamagotchi was a cool concept for the pre-technologically advanced childhood that was the essence of ’90s kids, but boy did it create false hope for how taking care of something would actually be.
+Tamagotchi was THE premier 90s toy and a cool concept for the pre-technologically advanced childhood, but boy did it create false hope for how taking care of something would actually be.